aztecrex/learn-inventory/README.md

 - If requirements are incomplete or in conflict, your teacher will act as the product owner and help clarify

+## Technical Notes and Contracts

+- you deliver software through progressive enhancements to the AceInventoryManager class's #getOrders(LocalDate) method.
+- you are free to implement the Item interface as needed for your enhancements.
+The ordering department will adjust their own database implementation to ensure your Item instance data is returned when needed.
+- Item equality is outside your scope.
+The ordering department defines item equality via the standard Java #equals(Object) method.
+You must assume that two Item instances are equals if and only if they are the exact same instance.
+In other words, two items, created by two different construction calls are, by definition, not equal even if they contain the same instance data

 ## The Business Rules

 Here is the company's best shot at the inventory rules